italohdc/italohdc.github.io/_posts/2017-09-24-multitouch-gestures-ubuntu-fusuma.md

 | 4 Fingers - Up    | Desktop Down       |
 | 4 Fingers - Down  | Desktop Up         |

+> If you get a error message about the touchpad input and want to test if fusuma is working before restarting your computer, you can run it as a superuser: ``sudo fusuma``.

 ---

 ### For GNOME: